Five Great Winter Festivals in Nagano

 On the first night of the festival, a local ritual called the Narasawa Daitengu is performed.
 Swinging a large, fiery torch in front of the crowd, a tengu in white robes dances and purifies the grounds.
 The blazing torch contrasts brilliantly with the snow, and orange embers fall slowly in its wake.
 It is usually performed around 18:00 for approximately one hour and followed by fireworks.

-Dates: Second Saturday and Sunday of February
+Dates: Second Saturday and Sunday of February (canceled for 2021)

 Times: Saturday until 20:30; Sunday until 15:00